 PROPOSED LEGAL TEXT

-The proposed legal drafting of DCP 195 has been considered by the Working Group, and reviewed by Wragge & Co, and is provided as Attachment 1.
+The proposed legal drafting of both DCP 195 and DCP 195A has been considered by the Working Group, and reviewed by Wragge & Co.
+The DCP 195 text is provided as Attachment 1 and the DCP 195A text is provided as Attachment 2

-The legal text introduces new definitions to DCUSA Section 1A and amends the text in Clause 30.5.
-It also introduces a new DCUSA Schedule which defines the Network SLAs and associated reporting requirements.
+The legal text for both CPs introduces new definitions to DCUSA Section 1A and amends the text in Clause 30.5.
+The text also introduces a new DCUSA Schedule which defines the Network SLAs and associated reporting requirements.

+DCP 195 and DCP 195A differ in legal text paragraph 30.5E.5 only.
+All other text for both CPs is identical.

 EVALUATION AGAINST THE DCUSA OBJECTIVES

-The Working Group considers that the following DCUSA Objectives are better facilitated by DCP 195.
+The Working Group considers that the following DCUSA Objectives are better facilitated by DCP 195 and DCP 195A.

 General Objective One – ‘The development, maintenance and operation by the DNO Parties and IDNO Parties of efficient, co-ordinated, and economical Distribution Networks’

+Working Group view on DCP 195: The Change Proposal better meets DCUSA General Objective One by ensuring that network issues reported to the network companies are rectified within agreed timescales therefore contributing to the efficiency of the network.

-The Change Proposal better meets DCUSA General Objective One by ensuring that network issues reported to the network companies are rectified within agreed timescales therefore contributing to the efficiency of the network.
+Working Group view on DCP 195A: The Change Proposal better meets DCUSA General Objective One by ensuring that network issues reported to the network companies are rectified within agreed timescales therefore contributing to the efficiency of the network.

 General Objective Two – ‘The facilitation of effective competition in the generation and supply of electricity and (so far as is consistent therewith) the promotion of such competition in the sale, distribution and purchase of electricity’

-The CP better meets General Objective Two as the proposal will help Suppliers in managing customer expectations with regard to fault resolution.
+Working Group view on DCP 195: The CP better meets General Objective Two as the proposal will help Suppliers in managing customer expectations with regard to fault resolution.
 This will assist those Suppliers who are carrying out meter exchanges to support specific customer propositions and therefore help to improve competition in the electricity supply market.

+Working Group view on DCP 195A: The CP better meets General Objective Two as the proposal will help Suppliers in managing customer expectations with regard to fault resolution.
+This will assist those Suppliers who are carrying out meter exchanges to support specific customer propositions and therefore help to improve competition in the electricity supply market.

 General Objective Three – ‘The efficient discharge by the DNO Parties and IDNO Parties of obligations imposed upon them in their Distribution Licences’

-The CP better meets General Objective 3 as Licence Condition 21 “The Distribution Code” places obligations on licensees to ensure licencees operate their network in an efficient, co-ordinated and economical manner.
+Working Group view on DCP 195: The CP better meets General Objective 3 as Licence Condition 21 “The Distribution Code” places obligations on licensees to ensure licencees operate their network in an efficient, co-ordinated and economical manner.
 The proposed changes will assist network owners in ensuring these obligations are met.

-The CP better meets General Objective 3 as Licence Condition 21 “The Distribution Code” places obligations on licensees to ensure licencees operate their network in an efficient, co-ordinated and economical manner.
+Working Group view on DCP 195A: The CP better meets General Objective 3 as Licence Condition 21 “The Distribution Code” places obligations on licensees to ensure licencees operate their network in an efficient, co-ordinated and economical manner.
 The proposed changes will assist network owners in ensuring these obligations are met.

 General Objective Five - Compliance with the Regulation on Cross-Border Exchange in Electricity and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators